Manitoba

 Types of Support

-The Community Living disABILITY Services (formerly the Supported Living Program) of Manitoba Family Services and Labour provides a range of support services for Manitobans living with an intellectual disability and their families.
-It funds external agencies to support adults with an intellectual disability in community residential, vocational, employment and support services.
+Community Living disABILITY Services (CLDS) of Manitoba Family Services provides a range of support services for Manitobans living with an intellectual disability and their families.
+CLDS funds external agencies to support adults with an intellectual disability in community residential, vocational, employment and support services.
 Approximately 110 agencies employ 4,600 staff to provide service to over 4,800 adults with an intellectual disability to live and participate in the community.
 Qualified disability support workers are always needed.

 (1) Residential Services

 Residential services support adults living with an intellectual disability so they can live in their communities.
-Services may include, for example, assistance with developing daily living skills including meal preparation and finances, developing meaningful relationships, supporting activities to ensure optimum health.
-Residential options include:
+Services may include, for example, assistance with developing daily living skills including meal preparation and finances, developing meaningful relationships, and supporting activities to ensure optimum health.

-• Independent living with supports provides skill development and support for adults living with an intellectual disability to live on their own.
+• Independent living with supports - this service provides skill development and support for adults living with an intellectual disability to live on their own.

-• Family home supports involves supporting an individual to live with family members.
+• Family home supports - this service involves supporting an individual to live with family members.

-• Residential care facilities are operated by agencies or private operators.
+• Residential care facilities - these residences are operated by agencies or private operators.
 They provide individuals with a home and support.

-• Self-directed services connect participants with community-based, volunteer support networks.
+• Self-directed services - this option connects participants with community-based, volunteer support networks.

 (2) Day, Vocational and Employment Services